mokeyish/gitlab-svgs/README.md

 ## Publishing a new version

-Every time a file is added, deleted, modified or renamed within the `sprite_icons` or `illustrations` folders and the change is merged into master a new minor version of the package is published.
+Every time a file is added, deleted, modified or renamed within the `sprite_icons` or `illustrations` folders and the change is merged into the `main` branch, a new minor version of the package is published.

 ## Contributing